apbrodnicki/pokemon-favorites/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).
 ___

-*pokemon-favorites was created by Alex Brodnicki.*
+*pokemon-directory was created by Alex Brodnicki.*